Build an Operational Dashboard in 90 Minutes: Daily Business Pulse for $60K–$100K Operators

 Timeline: 45 minutes

-Phase 2 is the simple build.
-Spreadsheet or basic dashboard.
-Automated data pulls.
-Threshold alerts.
+Phase 2 is the simple build: a spreadsheet or basic dashboard with automated data pulls and threshold alerts.

-Timeline: 45 minutes.
-Google Sheets or Airtable preferred.
+Timeline: 45 minutes, with Google Sheets or Airtable preferred.

 Process: